-A full update on the impact of settlement.
-The Council should prepare itself for a continuation of the reduction in Government resources for 2023/24 and beyond;

-- Highlighted the proposed funding for initiatives to support the Councils' ambitions set out in Platforms for our Places: Going Further and And Then; - The proposals to invest in services outlined in Appendix 2; - The Executive was asked to consider whether to increase Council Tax by 2.0% or by a lower amount.
+- A full update on the impact of settlement.
+The Council should prepare itself for a continuation of the reduction in Government resources for 2023/24 and beyond (see section 4.2); - Creation of a Covid 19 contingency budget from one-off resources provided by Government to fund both covid related risks and any associated recovery actions throughout 2022/23; - The proposed funding for initiatives to support the Councils' ambitions set out in Platforms for our Places Going Further and And Then; - Detailed the proposals to invest in services outlined in Appendix 2; - The Executive needed to consider whether to increase Council Tax by 1.99% or by a lower amount (paragraph 5.10).

-The budget was analysed by the Executive Member portfolios.
+The budget was analysed by Executive Member portfolio.
 In addition, the draft estimates for 2022/23 had been prepared, in accordance with the requirements of the Service Reporting Code of Practice for Local Authorities (except in relation to pension costs adjustments that did not impact either on the Budget Requirement or the Council Tax Requirement).

 The Police and Crime Commissioner (PCC) had already been informed that the referendum criteria for this year was an increase of £10.00 per Band D property which would be equivalent to an increase of 4.65%.
 The proposed 2022/23 budget was due to be considered by the Sussex Police and Crime Panel (PCP) on 28th January 2022.
-If the proposals were vetoed by the PCP, revised proposals would be considered by the Panel on the 14th February 2022 at which point the Commissioner would be in a position to confirm the Council Tax for 2022/23, just in time for Council on the 22nd February 2022.
+If the proposals were vetoed by the PCP, revised proposals would be considered by the Panel on the 14th February 2022 at which point the Commissioner would be in a position to confirm the Council Tax for 2022/23 in time for Council on the 24th February 2021.

 The draft Local Government Settlement allowed Councils to increase core Council Tax by up to 2%.
 Those Councils with responsibility for Adult Social Care could increase Council Tax by up to a further 1% which could be increased by up to 3% where they opted to defer the flexibility that was available to them in 2021/22.
-Therefore, a Council Tax increase of between 3% and 6% for Councils with social care responsibilities was allowed for 2022/23.
+Therefore a Council Tax increase of between 3% and 6% for Councils with social care responsibilities was allowed for 2022/23.

-The precept for West Sussex County Council had not yet been finalised and would not be confirmed until 18 February 2022.
-The formal detailed resolution setting the overall Council Tax for next year would be presented directly to the Council Meeting on 22 February 2022.
+The precept for West Sussex County Council had not yet been finalised and would not be confirmed until 18th February 2022.
+The formal detailed resolution setting the overall Council Tax for next year would be presented directly to the Council Meeting on 24th February 2022.